NeuroCure Research Fellowships for Female Postdocs in the Neurosciences

 Research Focus

 Lisa Scheunemann's research project "Context-dependent modulation of memory systems" examines the rules according to which the brain stores experiences in long-term memory.
 The focus is on the inhibitory mechanisms that suppress memory formation and allow it only for certain experiences.
-I would like to investigate how in particular the physiological context (e.g. diet or stress) influences the evaluation of information and thus could also regulate the selective consolidation of memories.
-I am particularly interested in the extent to which neuromodulation through serotonin could create an interplay between the physiological state and memory systems.
-I work with the Drosophila melanogaster model system, as precise genetic tools enable a detailed analysis of molecular and cellular learning mechanisms.
+The project investigates how in particular the physiological context (e.g. diet or stress) influences the evaluation of information and thus could also regulate the selective consolidation of memories.
+Lisa Scheunemann is particularly interested in the extent to which neuromodulation through serotonin could create an interplay between the physiological state and memory systems.
+She works with the Drosophila melanogaster model system, as precise genetic tools enable a detailed analysis of molecular and cellular learning mechanisms.
 Primarily behavioral studies and in vivo imaging are used.
+Lisa Scheunemann now leads an independent Emmy Noether Group at the Freie Universität Berlin.

 Stephanie Spengler